- No comments found

 What this means is that rather than have cells in formation for the ease of viruses to slide in, there is a way to jounce cells, so that viruses are confused and struggle to find a host, as immune cells muster.

 Bubbles are a possibility to nudge cells, in certain areas of the body, against certain viruses.
 The bubbles would contain two familiar gases to the bloodstream, oxygen and carbon dioxide.
+But they will be delivered in ways to avoid air embolism.

 The purpose of both is to have polarity, so that whatever side cells choose or viruses flow, they could be tracked or targeted to be weakened or for expulsion.